 Summary of the Best Satellite TV Providers

-When you need satellite TV to go with your satellite internet, your choices are DISH and DIRECTV.
+When you need satellite TV to go with your satellite internet, your choices are DISH, DIRECTV, or Orby TV.

 DISH’s Hopper 3 DVR comes with plenty of storage, so you can record the shows you want without wasting data on streaming TV from your satellite internet provider.